 On May 4th the European Commission published a simplification review on the EU Deforestation Regulation (EUDR).

 In it, the Commission has stated that the December 2026 deadline will not move again.
-Beyond confirming implementation deadlines, the review proposes changes to the scope delegation, gives clarification to operational roles, and announces updates to TRACES and the launching of two new repositories.
+Beyond confirming implementation deadlines, the review proposes changes to the scope delegation, gives clarification to operational roles, and announces updates to EU information system TRACES and the launching of two new repositories.

 In this article we've summarized all you need to know about this latest review: